-The Company aims to attract, recruit, develop and retain competent employees with the skills, knowledge and expertise to fulfil their allocated responsibilities and seeks to provide a motivational employment package, as appropriate to each role and to the markets in which we operate, which seeks to drive high levels of individual, team and collective engagement.
-All employees are required to set performance objectives, aligned to corporate objectives.
-Compensation and discretionary bonus are based on the output of annual appraisals and aligned with the interests of policyholders and shareholders.
+employees are required to set performance objectives, aligned to corporate objectives.
+Compensation and discretionary bonus (where applicable) are based on the output of annual appraisals and aligned with the interests of policyholders and shareholders.

 3.1.3 A description of the supplementary pension or early retirement schemes for members, the board and senior executive